 E. Provider Fee

 The provider fee is $35 for each office or hospital visit, or $200 for every emergency room visit.
 It is the Member’s responsibility to pay the applicable provider fee at time of service or upon being billed by the provider at a later time.
 The provider fee is an initial payment applied toward the total office visit charges.
-The provider fee does not count toward the AHP and continues to be applied even after the AHP is met.
+The provider fee does not count toward the AHP or the co-share responsibility and continues to be applied even after the AHP and the maximum co-share responsibility are met.

 A. Using the Preferred Provider Organization (PPO)